WordPress/gutenberg/docs/how-to-guides/enqueueing-assets-in-the-editor.md

 ## Theme scripts and styles

 If you need to enqueue Editor JavaScript in a theme, you can use either `enqueue_block_assets` or `enqueue_block_editor_assets` as outlined above.
-Editor-specific stylesheets should almost always be added with [`add_editor_style()`](https://developer.wordpress.org/reference/functions/add_editor_style/).
+Editor-specific stylesheets should almost always be added with [`add_editor_style()`](https://developer.wordpress.org/reference/functions/add_editor_style/) or [`wp_enqueue_block_style()`](https://developer.wordpress.org/reference/functions/wp_enqueue_block_style/).

-WordPress also includes a [`wp_enqueue_block_style()`](https://developer.wordpress.org/reference/functions/wp_enqueue_block_style/) function for loading per-block stylesheets in the Editor and on the front end.
+The `wp_enqueue_block_style()` function allows you to load per-block stylesheets in the Editor and on the front end.
 Coupled with `theme.json`, this is one of the best methods of styling blocks.
 See the WordPress Developer Blog article [Leveraging theme.json and per-block styles for more performant themes](https://developer.wordpress.org/news/2022/12/leveraging-theme-json-and-per-block-styles-for-more-performant-themes/) for more details.

 ## Backward compatibility and known issues